 Customer Satisfaction Metrics: NPS® and CSAT

-The battle between Customer Satisfaction Score (CSAT) and Net Promoter Score® (NPS) has been in full swing since NPS® was introduced in 2003.
+Since its introduction in 2003, the battle between the Customer Satisfaction Score (CSAT) and the Net Promoter Score® (NPS) has been in full swing.

-The former is designed to measure how satisfied customers are with various aspects of their experience with a product or service, while NPS® measures how likely an individual would be to suggest a product or service to a friend.
+CSAT measures customer satisfaction with various aspects of their experience with a product or service, while NPS® gauges how likely they are to recommend your product or service to others.

 Proponents of NPS® claim that it’s a more accurate indicator of customer loyalty and long term growth, while its detractors argue that its single question format is not ideal, nor is it a good indictor of whether someone would actually recommend something.